About Moreno Valley High School

-The curriculum aligns with the New Mexico State Standards and Benchmarks, the National Core Curriculum and is designed to meet or exceed State requirements for graduation.
+The MVHS curriculum aligns with NM State Standards and Benchmarks and is designed to meet or exceed state requirements for graduation.

 PAIDEIA (py-dee-a) from Greek pais, paidos: the upbringing of child.
 (Related to pedagogy and pediatrics.)
 In an extended sense, the equivalent of Latin humanitas (from which “the humanities”), signifying the general learning that should be the possession of all human beings.

 The Paideia movement is inspired by the following principles, calling for high-quality education for all children.

 We, the members of the Paideia Group, hold these truths to be the principles of the Paideia Program:

 • that all children can learn;

 • that, therefore, they all deserve the same quality of schooling, not just the same quantity;

 • that the quality of schooling to which they are entitled is what the wisest parents would wish for their own children, the best education for the best being the best education for all;